MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/accessibility.md

 To edit CC and audio transcript files, follow these steps.

-1. Go to **Media Library**, select the name of the video asset, and then select **Edit CC/Transcript**.
+1. Go to **Media Library** and select the file name of the video asset.
 The closed caption and transcript content editor appears.
 1. Select **Edit**.
 1. Edit the closed caption or transcript text.
 1. When you've finished, select **Save**, and then select **Finish editing**.